Ryan Hoffman has been part of the Seattle music scene for over 30 years and has performed extensively throughout the Pacific Northwest.

-In 2000, Ryan spent a year in France researching Gypsy Jazz music.
+In 2000, Ryan spent a year in France researching Manouche Jazz music.
 After which he returned to the U.S. to start Zazou.
-Based in Seattle, Zazou has been a popular Gypsy Jazz band around the Puget Sound for over 10 years.
-The group has released three CDs: Zazou, Djangolotry and Merle Noir, has played in private and public venues all over the region, toured the West Coast, contributed original music to a movie soundtrack and had their music used for a series of local TV commercials.
+Based in Seattle, Zazou was been a popular Hot Club Jazz band around the Puget Sound for over 10 years.
+The group has released three CDs: Zazou, Djangolotry and Merle Noir, played in private and public venues all over the region, toured the West Coast, contributed original music to a movie soundtrack and had their music used for a series of local TV commercials.
 In 2004, Ryan returned to France and The Netherlands for an extended stay to study with guitarists Fapy Lafertin and Sammy Daussat.
-He also had the good fortune to play alongside outstanding guitarists, Angelo Debarre, David Reinhardt, Noe Reinhardt and Sebastien Giniaux at jazz jams in Paris.
+He also had the good fortune to play alongside outstanding guitarists, Angelo Debarre, David Reinhardt, Noe Reinhardt and Sebastien Giniaux at Manouche jazz jams in Paris.

 Ryan continues to perform with his own combos, and work as a recording artist.
 He manages the Ryan Hoffman Trio, performs as a solo artist and sits in with other local bands such as Hot Club Sandwich, The Djangomatics and Bric-a-Brac on occasion.
 He maintains a busy teaching schedule teaching private lessons, clinics, school classes and online lessons.
 In his private life, he loves to spend time with his wife and young daughter or in the kitchen, cooking up something or other.